PTA Talks

 This talk is for parents who are done dreading 6pm.

 Melanie Underwood has spent 30 years teaching people how to cook - and more importantly, how to gather.
-In this 60-minute talk, she cuts through the noise and gives parents one framework that changes how dinner feels.
+In this talk, she cuts through the noise and gives parents one framework that changes how dinner feels.
 Not a list of tips.
 Not more to add to your plate.
 Just one shift that puts you back in charge of your table - with calm, not conflict.

 Parents leave with something rare: relief.
 And at least one thing they can do differently that night.